So how did Burger 21 come to be?

 In November 2009, the owners of The Melting Pot Restaurants had a vision to create a modern fast-casual burger restaurant that offered a unique variety of high-quality food in a hip environment with lasting appetite appeal to people of all ages.
 After all, burgers are and will always be an American passion.

 Since the dawn of what’s been called the “Era of Upscale Burgers” in 2001, chefs in America had been elevating the burger and creating unique culinary interpretations, resulting in more refined and demanding palates among burger-loving consumers.
-Working with the team at our restaurant management company Front Burner Brands, President and Chief Concept Officer Mark Johnston and his wife, Concept Development Director Arlene Johnston, had a strong desire to create a restaurant that would stand out as a unique concept and satisfy those palates.
+Working with the team at our restaurant support center, President, Mark Johnston and his wife, VP of Concept Development, Arlene Johnston, had a strong desire to create a restaurant that would stand out as a unique concept and satisfy those palates.

 Burger 21 established a clear and fun culture from day one, which is best described by our creative “B-isms” – which range from “B-saucy” and “B-different” to “B-comfortable” and “B-involved.”
 Prominently outlined on the back of the menu and painted on the walls of the restaurant, Burger 21’s “B-isms” boldly state the brand’s values and what our customers can expect from our food and service.

-Leveraging more than 25 years of franchising experience and a sophisticated support team at Front Burner Brands, Burger 21 is rapidly growing across the U.S. on a quest to provide burger lovers with a taste experience beyond the better burger.
+Leveraging more than 25 years of franchising experience and a sophisticated support team, Burger 21 is rapidly growing across the U.S. on a quest to provide burger lovers with a taste experience beyond the better burger.